chen-qingyu/pyincpp/readme.md

 A word about inline: for the sake of source brevity, I finally decided to adopt the inline style.
 There is usually no problem unless there is a high requirement for program size.
 At first I wrote the declaration and the definition separately, but this is a template, so I can't split it into two files, so I'm going to write it in one file, and I'm going to put inline in front of some of the function definitions, but it ended up being a verbose bunch of "template typename inline".
 After reading the Java source code, I decided to write it all in the class, as the default inline.
 Inline is just a request to the compiler, not a requirement, and functions that can not be inline (such as recursive functions) are not executed by the compiler.

-Each line of code has been carefully optimized by me.
-[Comparing](./benches/pyincpp_int_vs_other_int.cpp) pyincpp::Int with [BigInt](https://github.com/faheel/BigInt) on GitHub, which has over 300 stars, the conclusion is that pyincpp::Int is much faster and more feature rich, with less than half the number of source code lines and cleaner code.
+Every line of code has been carefully optimized by me.
+[Comparing](./benches/pyincpp_int_vs_other_int.cpp) pyincpp::Int to some big integer projects on GitHub with over 100 stars, the conclusion is that pyincpp::Int is faster, more feature-rich, and has simpler and cleaner code.

+For this project, the simplicity and readability of the source code take precedence over performance optimizations that do not involve time complexity.
+Therefore, I usually do not perform special optimizations for functions that can be completed using a unified algorithm.
+For modern people, the utilization rate of computing resources is actually very low, and the marginal diminishing effect of performance improvement is significant.
+In comparison, human attention is more important.
+The source code of this project can also be considered as part of its "functionality".

 In this project, I used the One-hot code idea in FPGA combined with the finite state machine.
 I also used template meta-programming to recursively implement any variable template parameters at compile time.
 It sounds great, but it doesn't make money, not many people really use, just belong to self-entertainment now, but creation is happiness, creation is meaning.